ziweiWWANG/SHEF/READMe.md

 2. You can use the provided code to generate depth groud truth from camera position and point cloud.
 Or you can download the example depth ground truth images from [processed depth ground truth examples](https://anu365-my.sharepoint.com/:f:/g/personal/u6456661_anu_edu_au/EqtwBFaIBp9FhJRtIvqK6scB0esgEt9wUZoQ5u3Oa82DBA?e=WRvCSX)

-3. Should you have any questions regarding this paper or datasets, please contact ziwei.wang1@anu.edu.au
+3. For academic use only.
+Should you have any questions regarding this paper or datasets, please contact ziwei.wang1@anu.edu.au